Microsurgical neurolysis

 The procedure is indicated in the following conditions:

-• Tunnel syndromes: carpal, elbow, tarsal and others.
+• Entrapment (tunnel) syndromes: carpal tunnel, cubital tunnel, tarsal tunnel, and others.

-• Inflammatory processes: chronic neuritis leading to nerve compression.
+• Inflammatory processes: chronic neuritis leading to secondary nerve compression.

 Types of neurolysis

 1. External (epineural) neurolysis.
-Removal of scars or pathological tissues around the nerve, without damaging its structure.
-Used when the nerve is compressed by surrounding tissues.
+Removal of scar tissue or pathological structures surrounding the nerve without violating its internal anatomy.
+Used when compression is caused by adjacent tissues.

 2. Internal (endoneural) neurolysis.
-Removal of adhesions inside the nerve, separation of individual bundles.
-Used for more serious nerve damage.
+Dissection of adhesions within the nerve and separation of individual fascicles.
+Applied in more severe or complex nerve injuries.

-3. Combined.
-Combination of external and internal neurolysis for complex cases.
+3. Combined neurolysis.
+A combination of external and internal techniques in complex clinical cases.

-1. Diagnostics: electromyography (EMG), ultrasound of the nerve , MRI of soft tissues
+1. Diagnostic evaluation: electromyography (EMG), nerve ultrasound, MRI of soft tissues.

-1. Anesthesia: local or general anesthesia depending on the volume and complexity of the intervention.
+1. Anesthesia.
+Local or general anesthesia depending on the extent and complexity of the procedure.

-2. Surgical approach: An incision is made over the affected area to expose the nerve.
+2. Surgical approach.
+A targeted incision is made over the affected area to expose the involved nerve.

-3. Nerve release: removal of scar tissue, adhesions, pathological formations.
-With internal neurolysis, the bundles inside the nerve are separated.
+3. Nerve release.
+Careful removal of scar tissue, adhesions, or pathological structures.
+In internal neurolysis, individual nerve fascicles are meticulously separated.

-4. Microsurgical techniques: use of an operating microscope and fine instruments to minimize trauma.
+4. Microsurgical technique.
+Use of an operating microscope and fine microsurgical instruments to minimize trauma to the nerve.

 Postoperative period

-1. Immobilization: fixing a limb or area of intervention to reduce stress.
+1. Immobilization.
+Temporary fixation of the limb or operated area to reduce mechanical stress.

-4. Rehabilitation: therapeutic exercise to restore motor activity.
-Massage to relieve muscle tension.
+4. Rehabilitation.
+Therapeutic exercises to restore motor function and massage to reduce muscle tension.

-Microsurgical neurolysis is an effective method of treating compression and traumatic nerve injuries.
-Modern microsurgical technologies provide a high level of safety and allow the restoration of normal nerve functions, provided that medical care is sought in a timely manner.
+Microsurgical neurolysis is an effective treatment for compressive and post-traumatic peripheral nerve lesions.
+Modern microsurgical techniques provide a high level of safety and allow restoration of nerve function when the procedure is performed in a timely manner.

-In Belarus, microsurgical neurolysis is performed in modern medical centers using advanced equipment.
-Qualified specialists provide an individual approach to each patient.
-Affordable cost of services makes Belarus an attractive destination for treatment of patients from different countries.
+In Belarus, microsurgical neurolysis is performed in modern medical centers equipped with advanced technology.
+Highly qualified specialists ensure an individualized approach for each patient.
+Affordable treatment costs make Belarus an attractive destination for patients from abroad.

 Contact the clinic